InfluxGraph/influxgraph/README.rst

 ======

 * InfluxDB as a drop-in replacement data store to the Graphite query API
-* Backwards compatibility with existing Graphite API clients like Grafana and Graphite installations migrated to InfluxDB backends using Graphite input service *with or without* Graphite template configuration
+* Backwards compatibility with existing Graphite API clients like Grafana and Graphite installations migrated to InfluxDB data stores using Graphite input service *with or without* Graphite template configuration
 * Expose native InfluxDB line protocol ingested data via the Graphite API
 * Clean, readable code with complete documentation for public endpoints
 * Complete code coverage with both unit and integration testing.
 Code has `>90%` test coverage and is integration tested against a real InfluxDB service